 The basic advantage of using a turbocharger is, that you get more power output, from the same size of engine.
 However, that means, you have to put more energy in as well.
 So, you must burn, correspondingly more fuel.
 In theory, that means an engine with a turbocharger, is no more fuel efficient than one without.

 An engine with a turbocharger, is much smaller and lighter; than an engine producing the same power, without a turbocharger.
-The result is that a turbocharger can give better fuel economy in that respect.
-Manufacturers can often get away with, fitting a much smaller engine to the same vehicle.
+The result is, that a turbocharger can give better fuel economy in that respect.
+As a result, manufacturers can often get away with; fitting a much smaller engine to the same vehicle.

 Such as, a turbocharged V6 instead of a V8, or a turbocharged four-cylinder engine, instead of a V6.

 And, that’s where turbocharged engines, get their advantage.
 Working well, they might save up to 10 percent of your fuel.
 Since they burn fuel with more oxygen; they tend to burn it, more thoroughly and cleanly, producing less air pollution.

 There are a variety of symptoms, that are commonly associated with turbocharger failures.
 Carefully analyzing the performance of the vehicle while you are driving; helps to spot irregularities and diagnose turbocharger failure signs:

 Loss Of Power And Acceleration